erwinbonsma/HoleyCubeAnimation/README.md

 # Holey Cube puzzle animation

-This repository contains the POV-Ray source files for creating an animation featuring the Holey Cube puzzle.
+This repository contains the POV-Ray source files for my [Holey Cube animation](https://youtu.be/nSJAEyxExLY).
 The Holey Cube puzzle is an extension of the puzzle Twelve Straight/Twisted designed by Yukio Hirose.

 ## Puzzle Levels